GaryHopeMS/MSBuildLab330/Lab Script.md

  ```

 1. Locate the **ClearCacheAsync**  method within the **SemanticKernel.cs** file.
-1. Replace the "// Clear cache by deleting... " comments with the following code:
+1. Replace the code block below "// Clear cache by deleting... " comments with the following code:

 ```csharp
    // Clear cache by deleting memory store collection